LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 - Brokvar and Rheilliwch war over the city for years but one of Napella's ancestors secures a lasting peace through a demonstration of power - Rheilliwch signs a peace treaty
 - Several hundred years pass and the throne passes to Napella
 - A war breaks out between Llawyr un Mawr and Esgid
+- Brokvar supports Esgid due to interest in forming a bond between the two ruling families
-- During the war's second year, Llawyr un Mawr receives aid from Rheilliwch
+- During the war's second year, Llawyr un Mawr receives aid from Rheilliwch breaking the terms of the peace treaty
 -

 ## Book 1: Infection